Prabhas And Anushka Shetty All Set To Reunite? Deets Inside!

 About Baahubali

 Baahubali, one of the biggest movies of 2015, was a runaway hit at the box office that redefined the tenets of Telugu cinema.
 In it, Prabhas played a double role and proved his versatility as an actor.
-The film's sequel, titled Baahubali 2, hit screens in 2017, and proved to be a bigger hit than the prequel
+The film's sequel, titled Baahubali 2, hit screens in 2017, and proved to be a bigger hit than the prequel.

 Work Matters